 Recent conceptual studies of the predictive processing framework distinguished the precision (uncertainty) and the level-of-detail (granularity) of generative models and predictions (Kwisthout et al., 2017).
 It has been previously proposed that dopamine plays an important role in precision-weighting of prediction errors (Friston et al., 2012).
 Insights from psychedelics literature suggests that serotonin might play a role in the modulation of level-of-detail of predictions.
 We postulated (Haskes et al., 2017) that psychedelics (being partial serotonin agonists) lead to overly detailed predictions, i.e., breaking up of established categories of prediction, by de-synchronizing ensembles of neurons.
 In this project we want to further investigate this idea and establish a neuronally plausible explanation of how level-of-detail modulation is implemented in the brain.
 Keywords: predictive processing, computational neuroscience, conceptual analysis and computer simulation.

 Cognitive aspects of Most Frugal Explanations (AI or Psy project)

 Most Frugal Explanation (MFE) is a heuristic approach to the computationally intractable Most Probable Explanation problem in Bayesian networks.
 In this project we want to compare this theory with cognitive theories on stereotyping, exemplars, and other cognitive approaches towards efficient decision making.
 In particular we want to study whether MFE can act as the underlying computational framework that supports cognitive theories based on such heuristics.
 Keywords: cognitive modeling, Bayesian networks, conceptual and computational analysis.
 Extensions towards experimentation, complexity analysis, etc. possible.
-Prerequisite course: Theoretical Foundations for Cognitive Agents.

 Benchmark experiments on Most Frugal Explanations (AI or CS project)